newrelic-experimental/nr1-viz-geo-location/README.md

 - **Interactive Map Clusters:** Locations are clustered on the map for a cleaner visual representation.
 Clicking on a cluster zooms into that area, revealing individual markers.
 Clusters also provide a summary representation of the underlying marker status.
 - **Real-time Data Updates:** The application periodically fetches and updates data, ensuring the information displayed is current and accurate.
 - **Flexible Configuration:** Easily configure via configuration options and query values.
-- **Country regions:** Display whole countries with threshold colourings.
+- **Country Regions:** Display whole countries with threshold colourings.
+- **Regional Heatmaps:** Dynamicaly shade regions to generate heat maps based on value.

 ## Prerequisites